bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 This page documents the current and known upcoming maintenance windows.

+## Login node maintenance, December 9th & 12th

+We will perform OS upgrades on both login nodes during this week.
+To keep disruption of service as minimal as possible upgrades will be staggered:

+- `hpc-login-2` will be offline on Monday 9th
+- `hpc-login-1` will be offline on Thurday 12th

+Please plan accordingly.

 ## Login & Compute maintenance, October 22nd, 2024

 Kernel and Slurm upgrades.
 Keep an eye on [our forum](https://hpc-talk.cubi.bihealth.org/t/maintenance-slurm-upgrade-october-22nd/1095) for updates.